WPChill/download-monitor/readme.txt

 Version 1.0.0 is a fresh start/complete rewrite of the legacy 3.0 version using modern best-practices such as custom post types and endpoints.
 Because of this, data from the legacy plugin won't work without migration using [the legacy importer](https://www.download-monitor.com/extensions/dlm-legacy-importer/).
 Since this upgrade process isn't straightforward nor automated I've reverted the version to 1.0.0 to prevent automatic updates.

-Legacy versions can still be [found here](http://wordpress.org/plugins/download-monitor/developers/).
+More documentation can be found in our [Knowledge Base](https://www.download-monitor.com/kb/).

 == Screenshots ==